-Each fall semester the Office of Teaching and Learning offers a Graduate Teaching and Learning conference.
+Each fall semester the Office of Teaching and Learning, in partnership with the NDSU Graduate School, offers a Graduate Teaching and Learning conference.
 This conference is open to all Graduate Teaching Assistants who want to learn best practices of teaching and learning.
 The theme of this conference is “active-learning.”

 Develop confidence and skills to lead your class and lab sessions with the highest level of student involvement in learning.
 Teaching Assistants who attend this conference will:

 - be able to more effectively work with students with disabilities, and